Amur Paradise Flycatcher

 Size: 20-22 cm

-Similar looking species: Blyth's Paradise Flycatcher, Japanese Paradise Flycatcher, Indian Paradise Flycatcher
+Similar looking species: Blyth's Paradise Flycatcher, Black Paradise Flycatcher, Indian Paradise Flycatcher

 Habitat: Any wooded habitat ranging from broadleaved evergreen forest to secondary growth, mangroves, parks, gardens and offshore islands.